xwal/awesome-stars/topics.md

 - [dcloudio/mui](https://github.com/dcloudio/mui) - 最接近原生APP体验的高性能框架
 - [jessesquires/JSQSystemSoundPlayer](https://github.com/jessesquires/JSQSystemSoundPlayer) - A fancy Obj-C wrapper for Cocoa System Sound Services
 - [YouXianMing/Animations](https://github.com/YouXianMing/Animations) - The Animation Collection.
-- [AudioKit/AudioKit](https://github.com/AudioKit/AudioKit) - Swift audio synthesis, processing, & analysis platform for iOS, macOS and tvOS
+- [AudioKit/AudioKit](https://github.com/AudioKit/AudioKit) - Audio synthesis, processing, & analysis platform for iOS, macOS and tvOS
 - [youngsoft/MyLinearLayout](https://github.com/youngsoft/MyLinearLayout) - MyLayout is a powerful iOS UI framework implemented by Objective-C. It integrates the functions with Android Layout,iOS AutoLayout,SizeClass, HTML CSS float and flexbox and bootstrap.
 So you can use L
 - [igor-makarov/xcake](https://github.com/igor-makarov/xcake) - :cake: Describe Xcode projects in a human readable format and (re)generate one on demand.
 - [Nyx0uf/NYXImagesKit](https://github.com/Nyx0uf/NYXImagesKit) - A set of efficient categories for UIImage class.
 It allows filtering, resizing, masking, rotating, enhancing... and more.